 In any event I collected Marie from San Diego airport then we drove to the cargo collection facility.
 Nellie the cat arrived on time at the customs depot having been personally collected by a private car directly from the tarmac right beside the British Airways flight.
 Marie saw it all happen through the aircraft window whilst still strapped in her seat waiting to disembark.
 The new ship’s cat wasn’t happy, she’d been inside her BA approved travel cage for over twelve hours – but then so had Marie.
 It took over thirty minutes to complete the import documentation, sign everything over and pay a further seventy dollars in US customs fees.
 Then, because it was ten o’clock at night we headed for a pet friendly hotel.

 The next morning we all three set off for Mexico.
 Now, it’s a fairly straightforward drive from San Diego to Tijuana on the border, it’s a four lane freeway in either direction.
 Somehow, by following the Chinese lady’s instructions on my new Chinese smart phone, we got lost.
 For some reason she instructed us in Chinese to turn off the highway into the desert, even though there were big overhead signs on the freeway quite clearly stating Tijuana and the Mexican border.
 Four hours later we were interminably lost in the desert mountains, on a dusty gravelly roadway without any internet connection to re-establish a conversation with our Chinese sat-nav queen who’s English was appalling.
 We had no idea where we were… and in the desert it gets hot.
-We saw a group of buildings ahead so we drove on, we thought we’d try that before turning around to find our way back onto the freeway leading over the border to Tijuana.
+We saw a group of buildings ahead so we drove on, we thought we’d try this before turning around to find our way back onto the freeway leading over the border to Tijuana.

 We made our way to the small collection of buildings and, surprisingly, found ourselves on the Mexican border.
 The dirt-track road continued over the border but there was a Mexican border guard standing with a rifle over his shoulder guarding the gravel road through a gap in the high concrete wall.
 We drove up to the guard and he seemed surprised.
 Of course he was surprised, there was no one else about and I got the impression we could have been the first people the guard had seen all day.
 It was excruciatingly hot, it was dusty and windy… just like a Clint Eastward movie and I swear to you a rolling cactus dustball blew over the road in the stiff breeze.
 The guard saw our Mexican number plates and beckoned us to stop, which of course we did.
 He spoke absolutely no English.
 I explained to him that we were from England, it was a hire car, we were travelling with an English cat and that we had all of the relevant cat paperwork in Spanish – by now all fourteen pages had been expensively translated.
 I said that we had English passports, all the insurance documents for the car (we hadn’t) and that everything was in order even though I knew full well he understood not one word.
-The guard looked terrified.
+The guard looked horrified.

 “Esto es demasiado complicado para mí, ni siquiera soy un guardia fronterizo.
 Solo estoy cubriendo a mi hermano que fue a ver a su esposa que lo está dejando.
 Por favor, ve, simplemente conduce y déjame en paz.
 No me molestes con todo esto,” (click here for translation).
 We understood nothing of what he said but, in a rather panicky manner, he beckoned us to drive on through the hole in the wall and into Mexico.

 The guard wasn’t interested at all in the cat, showed no inclination to check our passports, the car, ourselves nor anything else for that matter.
-We never got our passports stamped, were given our tourists visas or anything, neither was Nellie’s passports inspected or stamped, nor her health documents stamped or verified.
+We never got our passports stamped, were given no tourists visas or anything, neither was Nellie’s passports inspected or stamped, nor her health documents stamped or verified.
 He waved in a somewhat relieved way as we drove off, we were quite jubilant at the easiness of our border crossing – we’d got Nellie into Mexico… but after about five miles or so it occurred to us that all three of us were in Mexico illegally.

 We drove on, finding a road signed to Tecate, from there I knew the road down to Ensenada.
 Around four hours after crossing the border we arrived at Cruise Port Marina and hauled everything aboard Sänna.
 Nellie didn’t look one bit impressed and immediately tried to jump off the boat into the water.
 This ship’s cat lark, I tell you, was not going to be easy.